Mission, Vision, Values

 - As Foundation trustees and in alliance with our partner, the Boulder Community Hospital Ambassadors,

 we envision our role as ambassadors and we pledge to inform and educate our fellow citizens about

 the merits of this strong and innovative community-owned health system.

 - We value access to the community health system for all in need, regardless of the ability to pay.

 - We pledge to be effective stewards of Foundation funds and will carefully manage the investment portfolio.

-- We seek to annually grant an appropirate amount of the Foundation’s net worth to meaningful programs that enhance quality health care initiatives provided by Boulder Community Hospital.
+- We seek to annually grant an appropirate amount of the Foundation’s net worth to meaningful programs that enhance quality health care initiatives provided by Boulder Community Health.

 - We value the timely and accurate dissemination of information to the community on health care trends, challenges and opportunities.

-- We will keep the community advised, both formally and informally, about opportunities for giving in order to meet hospital goals, needs and challenges.
+- We will keep the community advised, both formally and informally, about opportunities for giving in order to meet the health system's goals, needs and challenges.

 - We pledge to set an example in the community by our own giving and our presence and support at fundraising events.

-- We value all gifts to the hospital, regardless of size, and we recognize each gift in a timely and appropriate manner.
+- We value all gifts, regardless of size, and we recognize each gift in a timely and appropriate manner.

 - We value each donor’s wishes and needs and enjoy individualizing donor agreements to accomplish personal wishes.